HOME

 Source: 1922 Woodberry Lennon map, North Carolina Dept. of Archives and History.

 Notice that Little Raft Swamp and McPhaul's Mill Swamp are the same watercourse.
 The Blackfork region, the wedge of land between Big and Little Raft Swamps, is in the top right quarter of the map.
 The broad delineations are township boundaries.
+Also, Richland Swamp, shown below running through Brown's Pond at Philadelphus, was known in early records as Soloman's Swamp and later as Scolding Branch.

 The McNeill section of McCaskill's cemetery at Philippi Church in Cumberland County, NC.